-Did you know that barley holds the title of ‘king of cereals’?
+Did you know that barley holds the title ‘king of cereals’?

-As a kid, you might have encountered the holy barley water as a cure for all the digestive issues.
-I had too.
-But it’s usage isn’t limited to digestion.
+As a kid, your mom gave you barley water as a cure for all the digestive issues.
+I had it too.
+But its benefits aren’t limited to digestion.
 In fact, barley can be used for all your beauty and health woes, including acne, hair fall, obesity, cancer and anemia.

 Still not convinced?
-Here, let me give you 23 reasons for using barley today!
+Here, let me give you 23 reasons to use barley.

-- Barley Grass: This is basically the seedling of the barley plant that is consumed in the form of young leaves, and is rich in minerals, vitamins, antioxidants and amino acids.
-It is rich in chlorophyll that detoxifies your body from harmful toxins.
+- Barley Grass: Basically the seedling of the barley plant is consumed in the form of tender leaves, and is rich in minerals, vitamins, antioxidants and amino acids.
+It is rich in chlorophyll that detoxifies your body from harmful substances.

-- Hulled Barley: This is the covered barley and is rich in healthy nutrients.
+- Hulled Barley: The covered form of barley.
 It is usually eaten after removing the inedible, fibrous, outer hull.
 On removing the hull, it is known as dehulled barley, pot barley or scotch barley.
 When it is cooked, hulled barley takes a longer time to soak but is more nutritious.

-- Barley Flour: It is often used as a substitute for wheat flour and, sometimes, even cake flour, and is obtained by grinding whole barley.
+- Barley Flour: A good substitute for wheat flour and, sometimes, even cake flour.
+Is obtained by grinding whole barley.
 Whole barley flour is more nutritious than pearl barley flour as it contains bran in its original form.
 It has a mild, nutty flavor with comparatively lower levels of calories and higher levels of fiber.

-- Barley Green Powder: It is basically the powdered form of barley grass with added vitamins and minerals and is known for its medicinal benefits.
+- Barley Green Powder: The powdered form of barley grass.
+Contains added vitamins and minerals and is known for its medicinal benefits.
 It comes in various flavors and is easily soluble.
 It can also be consumed as barley juice.